AhmedRaoofuddin/RAG_Application/corpus/05_api_reference.md

-# Fortes Eduction API Reference
+# Fortes Education API Reference

 ## Authentication

-Currently, Fortes Eduction operates in guest mode with no authentication required.
+Currently, Fortes Education operates in guest mode with no authentication required.
 All API endpoints are publicly accessible.

 ## Base URL